PPLSOpenResearch/PPLSOpenResearch.github.io/docs/guides/data_storage.md

 **However, OneDrive is not an appropriate place for keeping the ‘primary’ or  ‘golden copy’ of research data\!** When researchers move on from the university their OneDrive gets deleted.
 There have been instances of data loss through the practice of keeping data on OneDrive.
 Please do not do this\!

-## Sharepoint

-**What is it?**

-Sharepoint is a part of University of Edinburgh’s Office 365 ecosystem.
-It is a place for temporarily placing files that need to be shared or used in collaboration with a group of people such as a Team, Project or Department.
-E.g. this is where an annual review form or a marking spreadsheet might be jointly edited by several researchers or staff members. **Like OneDrive, Sharepoint is not an appropriate place for keeping the ‘golden copy’ of research data\!**

 ## DataShare